 Art That Smells: Hsuan Hsu on His New Book, The Smell of Risk

-Buttered Popcorn, gasoline, frankincense—the language of smell is a principle interest of Hsuan Hsu, a professor of English at UC Davis, who received an Arts Writers Grant in 2017 to write an article on olfactory art.
+Buttered popcorn, gasoline, frankincense—the language of smell is a principle interest of Hsuan Hsu, a professor of English at UC Davis, who received an Arts Writers Grant in 2017 to write an article on olfactory art.
 That article became the foundation for a book, The Smell of Risk, Environmental Disparities and Olfactory Aesthetics, now published by NYU Press.
-Bringing together a variety of discourses, ranging from geography, environmental studies and critical race studies, Hsu’s book takes an incisive, yet comprehensive look at how smell affects our daily life and lived-in atmospheres, and how smell works in representation in art.
+Bringing together a variety of discourses, ranging from geography, environmental studies and critical race studies, Hsu’s book takes an incisive, yet comprehensive look at how smell affects our daily lives and lived-in atmospheres, and how smell works in representation in art.
 Acknowledging smell as a sense for experiencing art is crucial to understand work by artists like Anicka Yi, in whose art smell functions as a physical substance, or writer Huanani-Kay Tras, who writes about Indigenous scents and about empirical stenches.

 Shiv Kotecha, Manager of Grants and Services at Arts Writers, spoke to Hsuan Hsu about his book on smell, about the curious effects of writing about the senses, and about what he is working on now.